The BSc Project Management for

 The Buildings theme considers the final product from the perspective of the construction process, the materials and the final form the buildings and the built environment takes.
 In the second and final year building services engineering considers how the internal environment can be moderated through the incorporation of appropriate services.
 Health and safety is a critical aspect throughout.

 The Construction Process theme initially deals with the roles and relationships within the building team, through the history of the development of the built environment.
-The quantity surveying aspects of contract administration and practice also figure strongly within this theme.
+The cost planning aspects of contract administration and practice also figure strongly within this theme.

 The Project Environment theme provides an understanding of the context of the project from the client’s perspective, how it fits with in the client’s wider business objectives and how the client will run and operate the building.
 The project management modules provide core skills and tools that are required for successful management of projects.